Back to search results

 [ ] Unable to access existing programs/services

 **If NO to one of the above, the child does not meet CPRT referral criteria.
-Please refer to programs already in place to address rehabilitation needs for the child.** AND one or more of the following:
+Please refer to programs already in place to address rehabilitation needs for the child.**

 [ ] Medical instability